risc0/risc0-rust-starter/README.md

  * Reference documentation for our Rust crates is available at [docs.rs], including the [RISC Zero zkVM crate](https://docs.rs/risc0-zkvm), the [RISC Zero zkVM guest crate](https://docs.rs/risc0-zkvm-guest), the [RISC Zero build crate](https://docs.rs/risc0-build), and others (the full list is available at [https://github.com/risc0/risc0/blob/main/README.md]).
  * Our [main repository](https://www.github.com/risc0/risc0).

+## Stable Versions
+By default, this template depends on the latest version of RISC Zero: the `main` branch of our [main repository](http://www.github.com/risc0).
+This gives you access to our latest features and improvements.
+If you would prefer to use our more stable published crates, we have tags matching those crates that you can use, e.g. `v0.11.1`.

 ## Contributor's Guide
 We welcome contributions to documentation and code via PRs and GitHub Issues on our [main repository](http://www.github.com/risc0), this repository, or any of our other repositories.